el-mike/restrict/README.md

 })
 // err is nil - "user-one" belongs to conversation's Participants slice.
 ```
 Or you could want to allow to delete a `Conversation` only when it has less than 100 messages.
-In this case, you could create more generalized `Condition`, using `ValueDescriptor`:
+In this case, you could create more generalized `Condition`, using `ValueDescriptor`, and pass `Max` value via Context:
 ```go
 const greatherThanType = "GREATER_THAN"